How to do a food waste audit at home

 It is best to repeat this process over an entire week to give you a clear picture of what you are wasting so you can identify if there are any patterns or common foods that you are wasting.
 If you can’t do it for a whole week, it is still useful to do it for a day or two.

-Tip: It’s best to complete the audits on regular days – not ones where you have a party or decide to clean out the fridge.
+Tip: Don’t complete the audits on days where you have ad a party or decided to clean out the fridge as it won’t give you an accurate picture of your usual food waste.

 What if I don’t have kitchen scales?